← Articles

 • You cannot take payment or deliver your core service

-• You violate a legal/compliance requirement
+• You violate a legal/compliance requirement (tax, payroll, reporting, record retention)

 • You lose access to critical data or records

 Tip: Put your top 10 critical vendors on one page.
-If a vendor isn’t on that page, it doesn’t deserve heavy process.
+If a vendor isn’t on that page, it usually doesn’t deserve heavy process.

 Common failure modes (real-world)